prioritizr/prioritizr/docs/articles/gurobi_installation_guide.md

 running the following *R* code within your *R* session.
 Additionally, because the *gurobi* *R* package depends on the *slam* *R* package, we will install the *slam* *R* package as well.
-Users of all platforms (i.e., Windows, Linux, and MacOS) can install these packages with the following *R* code.
+Users of all platforms (i.e., Windows, Linux, and macOS) can install these packages with the following *R* code.

 ``` r